Robert Townsend (captain): USS Essex

 In 1863, he was promoted to commander and given command of the Essex under Admiral David Dixon Porter's Mississippi Squadron.
 The Essex was a 1,000 ton ironclad river gunboat of the United States Army and later United States Navy during the American Civil War.
 It was named for Essex County, Massachusetts.
 Essex was originally constructed in 1856 at New Albany, Indiana, as a steam-powered ferry named New Era.
 She had a crew of 134, armament consisting of one 32-pounder, three 11-inch Dahlgren smooth bores, one 10-inch Dahlgren smoothbore and one 12-pounder howitzer, with armor consisting of 1¾ inch forward casemate, ¾-inch sides.

 Under Townsend's command the Essex participated in the Siege of Port Hudson which occurred from May 21 to July 9, 1863, when Union Army troops assaulted and then captured the Mississippi River town of Port Hudson, Louisiana.
 Along with the Mortar Flotilla, the Essex bombarded the area daily and helped bring about the surrender of the city.
 The Union's success in this battle gave Northern forces effective control of the Mississippi River and effectively cut the states of Arkansas and Texas off from the rest of the confederacy.

-On July 9, she engaged the enemy at Donaldsonville, Louisiana, and although damaged in the battle, carried out her patrol duty at this point through March 6, 1864 when she sailed with the fleet into the mouth of the Red River and assisted in the capture of Fort de Russy on March 15 and 16.
+On July 9, she engaged the enemy at Donaldsonville, Louisiana, and although damaged in the battle, carried out her patrol duty at this point through March 6, 1864 when she sailed with the fleet into the mouth of the Red River and assisted in the capture of Fort DeRussy on March 15 and 16.

 Townsend relinquished command of the Essex on November 3, 1864, to Commander Bryson.